k5dru/carterbot/README.md

 - `-m`, `--model`: Specify the model to use.
 The default model is `Qwen/Qwen2.5-Coder-32B-Instruct`.
 - `-l`, `--list-models`: List available models and their costs.
 - `-d`, `--debug-level`: Set the debug level (1=info, 2=debug, 3=dump all JSON objects).
+- `-t`, `--temperature`: Set the temperature for the model.
+- `--create-controlfile`: Create a control file with the specified parameters in JSON format.

 ## Potential Future Development Options
 --------------------------------------